couch-consulting/bayes_insurance_java/README.md

 6. Display network [FAKE DONE]
     * This functionality is given by a Netviewer from Netica itself.
     * This can only be done afterwards
-7. Give possibility to enter input and get prediction
+7. Give possibility to enter input and get prediction [DONE]
-    * CSV file or CLI?
+    * Given CSV File which is a subset of the original dataset

 ## Next Todos
 * Build correct hierarchy